 - “You thank God you’re not a slave?”
 Not anymore!
 In Christ there is neither slave nor free.

 - “You thank God you’re not a woman?”
 Forget it!
 In Christ there are only co-heirs of the promise—for we are all one in Christ Jesus.

 These are radical statements, friends.
 Which leads us back to an extraordinary element of the Gospel: Each of us is His favorite, so there can be no favoritism!

 Jesus wants to change the way we see people—the way you see people.
 Are you willing to let Him give you new eyes today?

-El Roi, God who Sees, I have imperfect vision and can often be caught looking at myself.
+God Who Sees, I have imperfect vision and can often be caught looking at myself.
 I pray today for healing in the area of favoritism.
 Uproot this from my life.
 Give me Your eyes to see the way You see, so I can notice people that no one else notices.
-Please reveal one person in need today, then speak to me about how to love that person.
+Please, reveal one person in need today, then speak to me about how to love that person.
 Amen.